MattDodsonEnglish/English-Learning-Wiki/Grammar/verb-guide/verb-guide.md

 The verb is the most important part of an English sentence.
 A verb is the primary place where a sentence's grammar happens, and it is the part of speech most sensitive to change.
-For example, watch how the verb transforms when I modifying the sentence's beginning[in square brackets].
+For example, watch how the verb transforms when I modify the sentence's beginning[in square brackets].

 >The verb **is** the most important part of an English sentence.